Beta

 Worked example

-• Salt is above 1.5 g, so the score is capped at 82.
+• Salt is 2.6 g (above 2.4 g), so the final score is capped at 82.

 Sources and freshness